sjspielman/UTbiocomputing2015/Homework/WEEK_04_python3_HW.md

 2. The file "lots\_of\_code.py" contains lots of code.
 Clean up this script such that the script now uses 3 functions, rather than having computations throughout the code.

-3. Write a script which accomplishes the following tasks:
+3. Write a script which accomplishes the following tasks (hint - each task should be a function that the main body of code calls):
    + Task 1
    + Task 2
    + Task 3